AntoineBoyerGabarra/ML_2022/README.md

 The functions are the following :

->>[mean_squared_error_gd] : uses the gradient descent method in order to minimize the mean square error.
+>[mean_squared_error_gd] : uses the gradient descent method in order to minimize the mean square error.

->>[mean_squared_error_sgd] : uses the stochastic gradient descent method in order to minimize the mean square error.
+>[mean_squared_error_sgd] : uses the stochastic gradient descent method in order to minimize the mean square error.
 It allows to decrease the complexity of the function using a subset.

->>[least_squares]
+>[least_squares]

->>[ridge_regression] : uses mean squared gradient descent with a regularizer to avoid overfit.
+>[ridge_regression] : uses mean squared gradient descent with a regularizer to avoid overfit.

->>[logistic_regression] : uses the gradient descent method in order to minimize the logistic function.
+>[logistic_regression] : uses the gradient descent method in order to minimize the logistic function.

->>[reg_logistic_regression] : uses logistic gradient descent with a regularizer to avoid overfit.
+>[reg_logistic_regression] : uses logistic gradient descent with a regularizer to avoid overfit.

->>[logistic_regression_newton_method] : logisitc function minimized by quadratic approximation.
+>[logistic_regression_newton_method] : logisitc function minimized by quadratic approximation.

 ## _run.py/ipynb_
-regroups the process of data visualization and cleaning implents and runs the functions of _implementations.py/ipynb_
+-regroups the process of data visualization and cleaning.

+implents and runs the functions of _implementations.py/ipynb_